 This change resurrects a rule that was in place in 2012, limiting the number of yearly device de-authorizations to four.
 That limit was removed after user uproar, but was quietly reinstated this week.

-This will be a problem for those who share an account across multiple devices, and could rear its ugly head when you’re trying to resell or gift an old phone.
+This will be a problem for those who share an account across multiple devices, could rear its ugly head when you’re trying to resell or gift an old phone.

 Another issue: The limit appears to be retroactive.
-I was unable to de-authorize a device when trying this Friday and unable to determine how the limit had been reached.
-The only available information in the Google support docs simply specifies the limit of four.
+I was unable to de-authorize a device when trying this Friday unable to determine how the limit had been reached.
+The only available information in the support docs simply specifies the limit of four.

 ile it may seen this is a niche complaint limited to tech writers Android geeks who buy devices by the bucket full, there are some practical concerns. en doing a factory reset—which sometimes is necessary if a device is acting buggy—ay Music often creates a duplicate entry for the device.
 The same thing sometimes occur when you update to a new version of Android.
 So even if you only have one phone or tablet, you could potentially have four or more “devices” attached to your account.

 Android lice’s convinced ay support to reset the number of device de-authorizations on his account, however.
 This would solve the issue in a clunky, roundabout way, but the ordeal is probably going to create some angry confused customers in the interim.

 ‘ve reached out to about the change will update this post if the company gets back to us.